 New-look Jazz beat Nuggets 123-102 in season opener

+“In that first half (the Jazz) outworked us and I think to a man everyone in (our) locker room would agree,” Denver coach Mike Malone.
+“We looked like a different team, felt like a different team (in the second half).
+But in this league you can’t pick and choose when you play.”

-Rudy Gay scored 16 points, Malik Beasley had 15 and Mike Conley, the lone returning starter, had 13 as Utah had seven players in double-figure scoring.
+Rudy Gay scored 16 points, Malik Beasley had 15 and Conley, the lone returning starter from last season, had 13 as Utah had seven players in double-figure scoring.
 Rookie Walker Kessler had 12 points and 10 rebounds, and the Jazz shot 50.6% from the field.

-Nikola Jokic scored 27 points and Aaron Gordon had 22 for Denver.
+Nikola Jokic scored 27 points and Aaron Gordon had 22 for Denver but they weren’t happy with their first game.

+“Even when we provided open looks, we didn’t shoot those.
+I think the mentality was that we didn’t know what to do,” Jokic said.

 The Jazz, as might be expected with a young team with 10 new additions, nearly unraveled after leading comfortably most of the game.
 A series of turnovers and missed rotations allowed the Nuggets to claw back from 24 points down.